mk-fg/fgtk/README.rst

 parallel, split large files into chunks (processed concurrently), displays progress (from ``ffmpeg -progress`` pipe), python3/asyncio.

-loudnorm filter and libebur128 are fairly recent additions to ffmpeg (3.1 release, 2016-06-27), and might not be enabled/available in distros by default (e.g. not enabled on Arch as of 2017-02-02).
+loudnorm filter is fairly recent addition to ffmpeg (added in 3.1 release of 2016-06-27, has libebur128 built-in in 3.2+), and might not be available in distros by default.

 Needs youtube-dl installed if URLs are specified instead of regular files.